-At 31 December 2024, the Sub-fund does not hold credit default swap contracts in its investment portfolio.
-When investing in credit default swaps, the Sub-Fund manages their credit risk.
+The Sub-fund uses credit default swaps to manage credit risk.
 By purchasing credit default swaps, the Sub-fund reduces credit risk, while selling credit default swaps increases credit risk.
-At 31 December 2024, there were no credit default swaps in portfolio.
-The information per credit default swap contract at 31 December 2023 is included in the overview below.
+As of the end of the reporting period, the Sub-fund holds the following credit default swaps in its portfolio: